 Give your dog something to chew on.

 Provide chew toys that are designed to strengthen your dog’s teeth.
-This is safer than giving them items from around your home to chew on, or letting your dog find their own object to nibble at, as potentially harder objects can break your dog’s teeth.
+This is safer than giving them items from around your home to chew on.
+It can be risky to let your dog find their own object to nibble.
+Harder objects can potentially break your dog’s teeth.
 Your nearest pet store will sell what you need.

 Of course, you will be smiling, too, as taking care of your dog’s teeth and overall health will also save you the expense of veterinary medical bills.
 So, if you haven’t already, follow our tips today, for your dog’s sake and your own.